racket-raccoon/racket-raccoon.github.io/content/threading.md

 tags = ["threading", "Procedures", "Clojure"]
 +++

 One of the features I started using extensively this year is a threading macro.
-The word "thread" in this context means passing a value through a pipeline of functions and has nothing to do with concurrent threads of execution.
 Also, I wanted to give an honorable mention to some higher-order functions we have out of the box from Racket.

 <!-- more -->

+> **_NOTE_** The word "thread" in this context means passing a value through a pipeline of functions and has nothing to do with concurrent threads of execution.

 ## TLDR; It's just syntactic sugar to flatten nested function calls for readability.
 With this macro, you can rewrite `(add1 (exact-floor (log num 10)))` as `(~> num (log 10) exact-floor add1)`.